MERNCraft/Nail-It/docs/md/19-Deleting-text-from-the-Terminal.md

 That's good progress.

-Before moving on to drawing the nail, there are still two more trick that you can learn from the [`readline-sync` documentation](https://www.npmjs.com/package/readline-sync).
+Before moving on to drawing the nail, there are still two more tricks that you can learn from the [`readline-sync` documentation](https://www.npmjs.com/package/readline-sync).

 Here's the code from the next example in the [`readline-sync` documentation](https://www.npmjs.com/package/readline-sync).
 I haven't made any changes to it, because I plan to change it quite radically.